pavelzamyatin/ansible-flask-nginx/README.md

-# Deploying Flask application with Ansible and running in Python Virtual Environment
+# Deploying Flask application with Ansible